El Nido Town: Has the Philippines' Most Famous Island Town Changed?

+It's amazing how much a destination evolves over time.
+The first time I have been to El Nido was memorable.
+Confined to Miniloc Island, I had an unexpected treat to the natural beauty of El Nido just like what we used to picture in most postcards from before.
 Back then, our tours to the Small and Big Lagoons were not so crowded.
-Kayaking the islands was one of the greatest experiences I've had, especially from Entalula Island.
+Kayaking the islands was one of the greatest experiences I've had, especially around Entalula Island.
 I never wanted Palawan to be known.
+And yes, I had that, I love the Philippines moment as a result.
 Just as most visitors, they wanted it mostly to themselves.
 The elusiveness and remoteness of the islands were just enchanting.
+You can read about these adventures here and here.

 This time, 10 years after, I went back, coming short of a supposed visit in 2017 where I ended up settling in Port Barton instead.
 Though I've heard so many good things about the recent transformation, I was still weary of how it would look like.